Math 287, Fall 2022

 - Use technologies to support mathematical exploration and communication

 - Weeks 1-3: Induction, sets, and functions

 - Weeks 4-7: Number theory and algebra

 - Week 8: Review and midterm assessment

 - Weeks 12-14: Real numbers, sequences, and topology

 - Weeks 15-16: Review and final assessment

-I will collect homework assignments weekly via Gradescope (Thursday night of the following week).
-Most homework exercises will be graded for both correcteness and mathematical style.
+Homework will be assigned each week and collected the following week.
+Most exercises will be graded for both correcteness and mathematical style.
 Some will be graded for completeness only.
 You are encouraged to collaborate with your peers, and you are welcome to use online resources when you are stuck (please reference).
 But please keep in mind that you must always fully understand your solutions and most importantly write them in your own words.

 This syllabus is subject to change.
-I may make refinements and updates in the first week of classes.
-While I don’t expect any substantial changes, due to the unpredictable conditions of this semester, please allow for some flexibility.
+While I don’t expect any substantial changes, please allow for some flexibility.
 I will give notice before making any changes to the syllabus.